This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Research is also being performed on medications that may stimulate the production of new stem cells in the body.

-This type of treatment would allow the child’s own stem cells to be used in repairing their damaged tissues.
-This research is currently in the clinical trial phase, which means that the focus of the research is to determine if the therapy would be safe for all patients.
+This type of treatment would allow the child’s stem cells to be used to repair their damaged tissues.
+This research is currently in the clinical trial phase, which focuses on determining if the therapy would be safe for all patients.

 Scientists suggest that it will likely take a combination of treatments, both traditional and new, to improve outcomes for those with cerebral palsy.